All Episodes

 I mean, the job they've done, it's incredible.

-And it's been so nice because so many people they're going out to dinner and they're having dinners.
+And it's been so nice because so many people, they're going out to dinner and they're having dinners.

-They they wouldn't, they didn't go out for for four years.
+They didn't go out for four years.

 And now they're going out three times a week.

-It's uh nobody's ever seen anything like it, actually.
+Nobody's ever seen anything like it, actually.

 And everybody feels safe.

-No, if you look at the magnitude of this week, understand the president flew all the way to Israel, and then he flew to Egypt.
+Now, if you look at the magnitude of this week, understand the president flew all the way to Israel, and then he flew to Egypt.

-Then he flew home, arrived about 233 in the morning, then he had a full day with the the president of Argentina, uh, did a full cabinet meeting, did the the Medal of Freedom award uh for Charlie Kirk, and here he is back at it today.
+Then he had a full day with the president of Argentina, did a full cabinet meeting, did the Medal of Freedom award for Charlie Kirk, and here he is back at it today.

 Pretty unbelievable.